-In 2018-19, 19 Local Government Authorities operating performing arts centres or programs were funded by Creative Victoria, reporting on employment, volunteering, income and expenditure, attendance and programming.
+In 2020-21, 19 Local Government Authorities operating performing arts centres or programs were funded by Creative Victoria, reporting on employment, volunteering, income and expenditure and, attendance and programming.

-18 of these are located in regional Victoria.
+18 of these are located within regional Victoria.

 Definition of a performing arts centre is a building or group of spaces presenting performance works, creating opportunities for creative practitioners and audiences.